acrovato/acrovato.github.io/_pages/projects.md

 ---

 ## DARTFlo
-[DARTFlo](https://gitlab.uliege.be/am-dept/dartflo) (Discrete Adjoint for Rapid Transonic Flows, abbreviated as DART) is an open-source C++/python, unstructured finite-element, full potential solver, that I developed at the University of Liège with the active collaboration of [Romain Boman](https://rboman.github.io/), during my Ph.D. thesis.
+[DARTFlo](https://gitlab.uliege.be/am-dept/dartflo) (Discrete Adjoint for Rapid Transonic Flows, abbreviated as DART) is an open-source C++/python, unstructured finite-element, full potential solver, that I developed at the University of Liège during my Ph.D. thesis, with the active collaboration of [Romain Boman](https://rboman.github.io/).
 DART is currently capable of rapidly solving steady inviscid transonic flows on arbitrary configurations, ranging from 2D airfoils to 3D full aircraft, as well as calculating the flow gradients using a discrete adjoint method.
-Furthemore, the code is interfaced with [CUPyDO](https://github.com/ulgltas/CUPyDO) and [openMDAO](https://openmdao.org/) so that aeroelastic computations and optimization can be easily carried out.
+Furthemore, the code is interfaced with [CUPyDO](https://github.com/ulgltas/CUPyDO) and [openMDAO](https://openmdao.org/), allowing aeroelastic analysis and optimization to be easily carried out.
 A viscous-inviscid interaction modeling technique is also being implemented so that viscous flows can also be rapidly computed.
 {: .text-justify}

 <img src="https://gitlab.uliege.be/am-dept/dartflo/-/wikis/pics/main.png">

 ## dg-flo
 [dg-flo](https://github.com/acrovato/dg-flo) is a small python code implementing the Discontinuous Galerkin method to solve various partial differential equations.
-I wrote this small demonstrator right after completing my Ph.D. to gain a better understanding of this method, as I find it very elegant and efficient to solve high-fidelity fluid dynamics problem.
+I wrote this small demonstrator right after completing my Ph.D. to gain a better understanding of this method, as I find it very elegant and efficient to solve high-fidelity fluid dynamics problems.
 In the future, I hope to work on a full-scale DG code and apply the method to aircraft design.
 {: .text-justify}

 <p style="text-align:center">